 Beautiful Crispy Waffle fries . . . or you could call them hash browns.

 So good . . . low fat crispy . . . delicious!

 If you could take a bite right now, you wouldn’t be able to tell that they weren’t fried in oil or butter.
 In fact, they are so good we have had them several nights in a row.
-My sweet half was quite impressed.
 Come on, grab your waffle iron and we’ll get to work.

 Start by grabbing one large potato.
 You can’t really tell, but this potato is very large.
-To the right is my smart new Waffle iron.
 It has 5 settings, from low to very hot.
-It beeps when it’s ready . . . and it beeps when the waffles are perfectly cooked.
-To the left of the potato is 1 tablespoon of butter.
-I plan to melt it in the microwave.
-That is all the calories that you will need to add.
-Just one tablespoon per potato.
-You probably could even get away without any butter!
+To the left of the potato is 1 tablespoon of butter, that you can just melt in the microwave.
+That’s all the calories, that you’ll need to add.

 See that crazy orange contraption?